-Both the alleged victim and the Respondent may be accompanied by one support person to assist them during the hearing process.
-This support person can be anyone, including an attorney, but the support person may not take part in the hearing.
-The support person may not address the Hearing Panel, present evidence, make objections or statements, ask questions of any party or witness or otherwise participate in the hearing, beyond privately communicating with the party that he/she is supporting.
-The Chair must be notified five (5) business days in advance of the hearing if a party will be accompanied by a support person.
-The Chair may disallow the attendance of any support person if he/she is also a witness or if, in the discretion of the Chair, such person's presence would be disruptive or obstructive to the hearing or otherwise warrant removal.
-All support persons must agree to keep any and all information presented in the hearing confidential in order to attend.
-Absent accommodation for disability, the parties may not be accompanied by any other individual during the hearing process except as set forth in this Policy.
-Ozarka College officials may seek advice from the University's Office of General Counsel on questions of law and procedure at any time during the process.
+A party should notify the Hearing Officer at least 5 days in advance of the hearing if the party will be accompanied by an advisor.
+The Hearing Officer may disallow the attendance of any advisor if, in the discretion of the Hearing Officer, such person's presence becomes disruptive or obstructive to the hearing or otherwise warrants removal.
+Advisors will be not be permitted to badger or question the opposing party or any witness in an abusive or threatening manner.
+Absent accommodation for a disability, the parties may not be accompanied by any other individual during the hearing process except as set forth in this policy.
+College officials may seek advice from the College's Office of General Counsel on questions of law, policy, and procedure at any time during the process.